-Published quarterly by the Australian Railway Historical Society Tasmanian Division, the magazine Tasmanian Rail News (commonly known as TRN) covers all aspects of Tasmanian railways.
+Published by the Australian Railway Historical Society - Tasmanian Division, the magazine Tasmanian Rail News (commonly known as TRN) covers all aspects of Tasmanian railways.
 Details of the current issue are given below, as is a brief history of the magazine.
 An index and list of back issues is also available (PDF Format).

 Recent issues have included articles on the B class locomotives of the TGR, the Brighton transport hub, current locomotive fleet, Sharps Siding, Looking back at the Tasman Limited, West Coast Wilderness Railway rollingstock, PNT's wagon fleet, MKA CLass locomotives, steam locomotive P1, Corridor passenger trains on the TGR, Hobart Regatta trains, as well as news on Tasrail and the various preservation groups.
 For full details see the index and back issues list.